ecmwf/anemoi-inference/docs/usage/environment.rst

 .. important::

-   As ``anemoi`` is still in active development, it is recommended to at least use the same major and minor version of the above ``anemoi`` packages as those used during training.
+   As ``anemoi`` is still in active development, it is recommended to at least use the same version of the above ``anemoi`` packages as those used during training.

 .. tip::

-   You can check the versions of the packages used during training by inspecting the checkpoint metadata with the command and getting a list of requirements:
+   You can check the versions of the packages used during training by inspecting the checkpoint metadata with the :ref:`inspect
+   <inspect-command>` command and getting a list of requirements:

    .. code:: bash